 I didn’t think so.
 It was costing me a couch.
-I tried my best to restuff the stuffing and repair the rips with duct-tape but her dog was quicker than I.
+I tried my best to restuff the pillows and duct-tape the rips but her dog was quicker than I.

-Stan and Zook showed up the week after she left.
+Stan and Zook showed up the next week.

-“Your couch has a funky smell,” he said.
+“The couch has a funky smell,” Stan observed.

 “You’ll get used to it,” I told him.